LoginRadius/python-sdk/README.md

 <h6 id="LinkSocialIdentities-post-"> Auth Link Social Identities (POST)</h6>
- This API is used to link up a social provider account with an existing LoginRadius account on the basis of access token and the social providers user access token.
+ This API is used to link up a social provider account with an existing LoginRadius account based on access token and the social providers user access token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-link-social-identities)

  ```